ros2/demos/intra_process_demo/README.md

 ### 2. Cyclic Pipeline

-When executed correclty, strings should be printed in the terminal similar to what is shown below:
+When executed correctly, strings should be printed in the terminal similar to what is shown below:

 ```bash
 Published first message with value:  42, and address: 0x555E4F029480